Keyboard shortcuts

 Metrics

 Metrics are an effective approach to monitoring applications at scale.
 They can be cheap to collect, making them suitable for performance sensitive operations.
-They can also be compact to report, making them suitable for high-volume scenarios. emit doesn't provide much infrastructure for collecting or sampling metrics.
-What it does provide is a standard way to report metric samples as events.
+They can also be compact to report, making them suitable for high-volume scenarios.

 #![allow(unused)]